HomeDirectoriesHow to Get Customers to Click on Your Directory Listings

 Reality: Concise, value-packed descriptions typically outperform lengthy ones.
 Aim for 150-200 words that each serve a purpose.

-Use sensory language when appropriate.
+Use sensory language when it fits.
 A restaurant listing that mentions “sizzling steaks” and “warm, crusty bread” creates a more compelling image than one that simply lists menu items.
-Help potential customers imagine the experience of working with you.
+Help potential customers imagine what working with you is like.

-Address common concerns proactively.
+Address common concerns before they’re raised.
 If customers in your industry typically worry about hidden fees, mention your transparent pricing.
 If they fear long wait times, highlight your quick turnaround.
 Removing friction increases clicks.

-Keywords aren’t just for search engines – they help customers quickly identify relevant listings.
-But keyword stuffing will hurt more than help.
-Deliberate placement is about using the right terms in the right places naturally.
+Keywords aren’t just for search engines.
+They help customers quickly spot relevant listings.
+But keyword stuffing hurts more than it helps.
+Deliberate placement means using the right terms in the right places, naturally.

-Your primary keywords should appear in your headline and first sentence of your description.
+Your primary keywords should appear in your headline and the first sentence of your description.
 This reinforces relevance immediately.
-Secondary keywords can be woven throughout your description, but only where they make sense naturally.
+Secondary keywords can be woven through your description, but only where they make sense.

 Local keywords deserve special attention.
 Include your city, neighbourhood, and nearby landmarks where relevant.
 “Serving downtown Bristol and surrounding areas” is good.
 “Plumber near Temple Meads Station” might be even better for local searches.